Configuring Audits

 });

-This selects all the rules that are either level A or AA for WCAG 2.2.
+This selects all the rules that test for level A or AA criteria of WCAG 2.2.
 If an older version of WCAG is required use instead the Rules.wcag20aaFilter

 or Rules.wcag21aaFilter